 There is a long and honourable tradition of competition and touring using racing and roadgoing specials built from the excellent 1946-54 MkVI and R-type Bentleys.
 Ayrspeed continues this tradition in the authentic spirit.

 The first Ayrspeed MkVI Bentley special, Beast 1, is under construction again and will be re-clothed in the aluminium boat-tail body it first wore a few years back.
-The second special, Beast 2, will take the concept one stage further, with proportions inspired by the 1930 8-litre cars, but also with a supercharger.
+The second special, Big Beast, will take the concept one stage further, with proportions inspired by the 1930 8-litre cars, but with twin turbochargers.

 The origin of this slew of occasionally magnificent Bentley specials from the mid-1950s until today is the sunroof on the Standard Steel Bentley body.